beeware/beeware/docs/tutorial/tutorial-2.rst

     if __name__ == "__main__":
         main().main_loop()

+This file does two things:

-That is - it imports the ``main`` method from the ``helloworld`` app; and if it's being executed as an entry point, calls the main() method, and starts the application's main loop.
+* It imports the ``main`` method from from the ``helloworld`` app.
+* Then, it starts the application’s main loop.
 The main loop is the way a GUI application listens for user input (like mouse clicks and keyboard presses).

 The more interesting file is ``app.py`` - this contains the logic that creates our application window::